PrineetKaur/AI-Doc-Pipeline/README.md

 - Add a `check_doc_drift` tool, building on the drift and ambiguity detection established in Phase 5
 - Optionally, a lightweight Claude Skill that orchestrates these tools for common documentation tasks
 - Makes the pipeline callable by AI agents and external MCP clients, not just runnable as a local script

+Final Output: An end-to-end documentation pipeline with AI augmentation layer that is provider-agnostic.
+The pipeline can operate with a deterministic implementation, a local mock implementation for reproducible testing, or an external LLM provider without changing the surrounding system.

 ------------------------------------------------------------------------